dskemp/courtdata/content/cases/ot2018/17-1672/index.md

 - "Eric J. Feigin"
 - "William D. Lunn"
 roles:
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Petitioner"
+- "Assistant to the Solicitor General, on behalf of the Petitioner"
 - "on behalf of the Respondent"
 tags:
 topics: